Our Firelands Family, 2,300+ Strong, Across 7 Counties

 All staff members make a difference – from administrative professionals who rarely see patients, to dietary and housekeeping staff who don’t provide clinical care, to our nurses and doctors who directly care for patients – and beyond.

-At Firelands, each of us contributes our unique talents for a greater purpose – improving the lives of our patients.
+At Firelands, each of our hospital jobs contributes our unique talents for a greater purpose – improving the lives of our patients.

 The moment you walk through our doors, you can feel it.
 The attitude, commitment and enthusiasm each member of the Firelands Family has for our purpose.
 The camaraderie we share as we care for patients.
 The teamwork.